zentrocdot/ComfyUI-Simple_Image_To_Prompt/README.md

 <p align="justify">The one and only open issue is how to unload a loaded
 Moondream model.
 Memory is locked after loading a model independend if the workflow with the node is open or closed.</p>

+<p align="justify">Not being able to unload the model from memory is a serious
+problem if you want to use Moondream in this way.</p>

 # Do-Do